 Many CAMOs may choose to downgrade to CAOs, which have fewer requirements but retain the most useful privileges required for general light aviation aircraft including ability to approve an AMP.

 This is quite a complex change but has been poorly communicated to engineers and owners, so do read up on it and study the implications during the transition.

 For those with Permit Aircraft, the LAA issued a statement about Permit Renewal which continues to operate by post as before.
 Permit Test Flights would of course be another matter entirely.

 Pilots in training could make good use of the downtime to study for their theory exams.

-PPL and LAPL students will find that the introduction of e-Exams has been postponed from June.
+PPL and LAPL students will find that the introduction of e-Exams has been postponed from June to October.
 The existing paper exam questions will continue for the time being.
-Several clubs (DTOs) are now able to conduct these with social distancing measures in place, although the more advanced CPL/IR/ATPL exams have been suspended.
+Most clubs have restarted sitting of theory exams, and the UK CAA test centres for ATPL/CPL/IR exams reopened in July.

 The maximum period of 18 months to pass all your PPL/ATPL theory exams have been extended by 6 months to 2 years.
 [ORS4 1353]